beNative/git-automation/FUNCTIONAL_MANUAL.md

 - Merge another branch into your current one.

 #### Releases Tab (Git Only)
 This tab provides a complete interface for managing your project's GitHub releases.
-It requires a GitHub Personal Access Token with `repo` scope to be configured in the global settings.
+It requires a GitHub Personal Access Token to be configured in the global settings.
+To view and manage draft releases, the token must have repository permissions for **"Contents: Read & write"**.
 - **View Releases:** See a list of all existing releases, each with its name, tag, creation date, and status badges for "Draft" and "Pre-release".
 The release notes body is also displayed and supports Markdown rendering.
 - **Create Release:** Click the "Create New Release" button to open a form.
 You can specify a tag name, title, and release notes (in Markdown), and choose whether to create it as a draft or a pre-release.
 - **Edit Release:** Click the "Edit" button on any release to modify its details.